History of the Catholic Church:

-The history of the Catholic Church, starting with a short history of Rome, including Christian persecution under Emperors Domitian & Decius, Constantine’s rise to power, his issue of the Edict of Milan which made Christianity legal, and how pagan practices were absorbed into the Roman Church’s festivals and traditions.
+The history of the Catholic Church, starting with a short history of Rome, including Christian persecution under Emperors Domitian & Decius, Constantine’s rise to power, his issue of the Edict of Milan which made Christianity legal, and how pagan practices were absorbed into Roman Catholic festivals and traditions.

 What comes to mind when people think of the Pope?
 Catholics revere him as,

 Others have less flattering views.